mohebbihr/WDM-CUDA/README.md

 # WDM-CUDA

-This is the source codes for CUDA implementation of the new distance metric named WDM.
-This project is part of my research as a PhD student in
-UMass Boston.
-The aim of this project was to builds a weighted-distance metric from the labeled training set and combines it with group-level information from the unlabeled test set.
+This repository contains the source codes of the new distance metric named WDM and its parallel GPU (CUDA) implementation.
+The aim of this project is to builds a weighted-distance metric from the labeled training set and combines it with group-level information from the unlabeled test set.
 This differs from the related approaches that use only labeled training data in order to build the model.
 The WDM is a semi-supervised approach, similar to Semi-supervised Discriminant Analysis and Bipart that used labeled and unlabeled data.
 The difference between WDM and methods like SDA is that it learns group-level information from both training and test sets.
 The proposed method combines the information from these